hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/161__H_S_Chandramouli.md

-Reg  << Kindly tell me the shloka words if possible, I would like to check what context you are referring to ​for these translations.
+Reg  << Kindly tell me the shloka words if possible, I would like to check what context you are referring to for these translations.
 I haven't found the bhashya under 13.31 or even the entire 13th chapter.>>,